- August 9, 2019

 In our guide to the process of making custom signs below, you’ll find a breakdown of these steps.
 Read on to get a better understanding of the sign manufacturing industry before you order your custom signs.

 What Is the Consultation Process With a Sign Company?

 As you begin a custom business sign project with a company, you’ll go through a consultation process.
 In this process, sign manufacturing companies need a variety of information to create the best sign for your business.
 Some details you’ll need to provide can include the following.

 - What your business offers: The products or services you provide can guide the sign fabrication process.
 Your industry may dictate what tone your custom signs convey.
 Education and banking businesses will want a clean, professional-looking sign.
-Design firms and small businesses may get a bit more creative, while maintaining a professional appearance.
+Design firms and small businesses may get a bit more creative with a custom architectural sign, while still maintaining a professional appearance.

 - Your logo or an idea for it: The image, style and colors in your logo will help a sign company make a sign that reflects your brand.
 If you don’t have a logo yet or you’d like a new one, a full-service sign company will help you come up with one.
 A designer can integrate your logo into your signage, especially if it is an outdoor sign.
 They will choose a font and color scheme for your sign that best reflect your logo.

 - Where the sign will go: Whether you want your sign outdoors or indoors, a designer will need to know the location.
 From there, they’ll suggest what materials and construction would work best for where you’d like the sign.
 If your sign will go inside, a designer will recommend different types of signage — such as lobby, reception or directory signs — that are different from outdoor signs.
 The architecture of your building also guides a designer’s vision for your signage, since you don’t want the product to clash with your property.